Click here to access a written transcript of this episode.

 - What BMI is and why Jess doesn't recommend using categories like “ob*se” and “morbidly ob*se.”

-- How Health At Every Size practitioners don’t deny that there are associations between body size and certain diseases, but we look at the bigger picture, which includes the strength of those associations and causality.
+- How Health At Every Size practitioners don't deny that there are associations between body size and certain diseases, but instead look at the bigger picture, which includes the strength of those associations and causality.

 - The nonmodifiable nature of weight, particularly as compared to lifestyle interventions like smoking cessation and exercise.